Shendidy/CV/README.md

 - Which one/s is/are the most relevant to the case I have in hand.
 - What are the costs of each possible solution (money, time, memory, clarity of code, ease of use and integration with other parts of the project)
 - Decide and start implementing the solution, while testing it regularly during implementation.
+- Monitoring the performance after implementing a solution and ensuring it's inline with our requirements/expectations.

 [(Back to top)](#sherif-shendidy)